texfaq/texfaq.github.io/FAQ-endingroup.md

 `\begin{<environment>}` encloses the environment's body in a group, and establishes its own diagnostic mechanism.
-If you end the document before closing some other environment, you get the ''usual'' LaTeX diagnostic
+If you end the document before closing some other environment, you get the "usual" LaTeX diagnostic
 ```latex
 !
 LaTeX Error: \begin{blah} on input line 6 ended by \end{document}.
 ```
 which (though it doesn't tell you which _file_ the `\begin{blah}` was in) is usually enough to locate the immediate problem.
-If you press on past the LaTeX error, you get one or more repetitions of the ''occurred inside a group'' message before LaTeX finally exits.
-The [`checkend`](https://ctan.org/pkg/checkend) package recognises other unclosed `\begin{blob}` commands, and generates an ''ended by'' error message for each one, rather than producing the ''occurred inside a group'' message, which is sometimes useful (if you remember to load the package).
+If you press on past the LaTeX error, you get one or more repetitions of the "occurred inside a group" message before LaTeX finally exits.
+The [`checkend`](https://ctan.org/pkg/checkend) package recognises other unclosed `\begin{blob}` commands, and generates an "ended by" error message for each one, rather than producing the "occurred inside a group" message, which is sometimes useful (if you remember to load the package).

-In the absence of such information from LaTeX, you need to use ''traditional'' binary search to find the offending group.
+In the absence of such information from LaTeX, you need to use "traditional" binary search to find the offending group.
 Separate the preamble from the body of your file, and process each half on its own with the preamble; this tells you which half of the file is at fault.
 Divide again and repeat.
 The process needs to be conducted